 Let’s Think in English is a long-term teacher development programme and upon completion of introductory training schools are invited to join the primary Let’s Think in English Network.
 This meets each term at King’s College London to share experience of teaching Let’s Think in English and work on new ideas and approaches.
 There are also a growing number of other geographical hubs.

-If you would like further information on the primary programme, should please contact Michael Walsh at firstname.lastname@example.org for further details.
+If you would like further information on the Let’s Think in English primary programme, please contact firstname.lastname@example.org for further details.

 For examples of LTE lessons to download and try, please go to Sample Lessons.